SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 * When prompted for the CRON expression, use `0 0 */6 * * *` (Every 6 hours of every day)

 At this point, the function will be created within your project.

+### Adding some Nuget Packages

+I ~~happen to know~~ discovered along the way that we'll need some nuget packgaes so you may want to install them.
+The commands to do this via the terminal are:

+* `dotnet add package Microsoft.Azure.KeyVault`
+* `dotnet add package Microsoft.Azure.Services.AppAuthentication`
+* `dotnet add package Microsoft.Azure.WebJobs.Extensions.Storage`
+* `dotnet add package Microsoft.NET.Sdk.Functions`

 ### Adding Settings for the Feedly Auth Tokens